 NACD is the collective voice of conservation districts and their state/territory associations.
 NACD’s board of directors sets conservation policy priorities that guide the organization as it reviews natural resources legislation and works to secure federal funding for voluntary conservation programs.

 NACD publishes issue papers on current legislative priorities, reflecting board-adopted positions on key conservation policies for this and previous fiscal years.

 Some of the federal support for conservation programs is allotted as discretionary funding during the annual appropriations process.
 Every year, NACD releases what we think are appropriate funding levels for conservation programs housed under USDA, the Interior Department and the Environmental Protection Agency (EPA).
 View NACD’s appropriations requests and priorities in our Newsroom.
-If you have any questions regarding appropriations, contact NACD Director of Government Affairs Coleman Garrison.

 The farm bill funds a number of voluntary conservation programs and is typically reauthorized by Congress every five years.
 Conservation programs authorized by the farm bill help producers enhance soil and water quality, improve wildlife habitat, ensure compliance with federal and state environmental rules, and protect the productivity of agricultural, forest and ranch lands.